Student Login

 Bianca Hamtig is the creator and founder of InNAIT, a concept for an online marketplace that is entirely focused on NAIT.
 “This kind of event really helped me in fueling the innovation within me, because I never thought that an idea can spark into something that is concrete on a step one like this one,” said Hamtig.

-The showcase wasn’t just seen as a success to the students.
-Dale Schaub, the Lead Entrepreneurship Consultant for the Mawji Centre thinks the event was incredibly successful despite some problems that popped up.
+The showcase wasn’t just seen as a success by the students.
+Dale Schaub, the Lead Entrepreneurship Consultant for the Mawji Centre, thinks the event was incredibly successful despite some problems that popped up.
 “We had over 300 people at this thing.
 It’s really hard to look at it and say anything other than that it was a screaming success, and then it very successfully highlighted some of the really cool student businesses.”

 • Most Innovative Solution